Skye vs PhoenixMatchups

 The Initiator (Skye) vs Duelist (Phoenix) dynamic creates asymmetric encounters where each agent brings fundamentally different tools to engagements.
 Skye's Initiator abilities serve different purposes than Phoenix's Duelist kit, meaning direct fights often feature non-equivalent utility exchanges.

 Understanding how Initiator abilities interact with Duelist counterplay is essential for maximizing your agent's potential.
 Skye's Initiator toolkit may excel at certain aspects while Phoenix's Duelist kit counters others.
-The Skye advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.
+The Phoenix advantage suggests their role's capabilities translate better to winning these cross-role encounters on average.

 Opponent | Win Rate | Matches | KDA | DMG/Rnd | HS % | Atk WR | Def WR |